loda-lang/loda-programs/programs/oeis/list5.md

 * [A279316](http://oeis.org/A279316) ([program](279/A279316.asm)): Period 7: repeat [0, 1, 2, 3, 3, 2, 1].
 * [A279319](http://oeis.org/A279319) ([program](279/A279319.asm)): Period 16 zigzag sequence: repeat [0,1,2,3,4,5,6,7,8,7,6,5,4,3,2,1].
 * [A279321](http://oeis.org/A279321) ([program](279/A279321.asm)): Period 7: repeat [1, 3, 5, 7, 5, 3, 1].
-* [A279322](http://oeis.org/A279322) ([program](279/A279322.asm)): Number of n X 1 0..2 arrays with no element equal to a strict majority of its king-move neighbors, with the exception of exactly one element, and with new values introduced in order 0 sequentially upwards.
 * [A279340](http://oeis.org/A279340) ([program](279/A279340.asm)): First differences of A055938.
 * [A279415](http://oeis.org/A279415) ([program](279/A279415.asm)): Triangle read by rows: T(n,k), n>=k>=1, is the number of right isosceles  triangles with integral coordinates that have a bounding box of size n X k.
 * [A279437](http://oeis.org/A279437) ([program](279/A279437.asm)): Number of ways to place 3 points on an n X n square grid so that no more than 2 points are on a vertical or horizontal straight line.